lukarostan/qc-helper/README.md

 # QC-HELPER

-Chrome extension that adds features to GitLab and Teamwork that will speed up the QC process.
+Chrome extension that adds features to GitLab that will speed up the QC process.